mvolkmann/blog/src/astro.md

 Astro supports describing and retrieving collections of data from Markdown files.

-The following steps can be taken to define and render a collection of dogs:
+The following steps can be taken to define and render a collection of dogs.

-- Create the directory `src/content/dogs`.
+- Create the directory `src/content`.
-- Create the file `config.ts` in `src/content`.
+- Create the file `config.ts` in this directory.
-  This defines each of the collections.
+  This file defines each of the collections.
   It uses {% aTargetBlank "https://zod.dev", "Zod" %}
   to describe the schema of each collection.
-  This determines which front matter properties are valid.
+  The schema defines which front matter properties are valid.
   For example, the following describes a single collection named "dogs".

   ```ts